Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 06 - Basic Concepts of Azure Virtual Machines/README.md

 # Basic Concepts of Azure Virtual Machines

 # What is Virtual Machines (VM)?
-A Virtual Machine (VM) is a cloud-based compute service that lets you run an operating system and software just like a physical computer — but without local hardware.
-Instead, it runs on cloud infrastructure.
+A Virtual Machine (VM) is a computing service that provides a software-based computer, allowing you to run an operating system and applications on cloud infrastructure without needing to manage your own physical computer or hardware.

 •	In Azure, it’s called VM (Virtual Machines)